The great love of the hero's life has died,

 - In the Grimm fairy tale, "The Three Snake Leaves", a princess comes back thanks to snake leaves (like snake's skin).
 However, she has no love and plots to kill her husband.

-- Stephen King's short story "The Jaunt" includes a Damaged Soul returnee, a child who spends an eternity with his mind in the void before coming back thoroughly insane.
+- Stephen King's short story "The Jaunt" includes a Damaged Soul returnee, a child who spends an eternity with his mind trapped in a void before coming back thoroughly insane.

 - In the series Mortal Engines, cyborg soldiers known as "Stalkers" can be made by combining robotic life support systems and a robot brain with a dead human.
 Most of these are a Soulless Shell, but a few [Shrike, the original Stalker Fang (and the non-Anna part of her second incarnation)] come back as damaged souls, capable of emotion but deeply troubled and in some cases, thoroughly insane.
 Shrike might develop enough by the end to be considered an Inhuman Human.